rnjohnson18/SimpleTweet/README.md

 Ran into an error using my own Twitter API keys for some reason ("Error code 415: Callback URL not approved for this client application."), so I just ended up using the CodePath provided ones.

 Also had an issue with making Android Studio recognize 'Tweet.java' as a Java class after I accidentally created it with a typo.
 Even after deleting the file & restarting the program several times, Android Studio wouldn't let me create a new file named Tweet with the error  "Unable to parse template "Class" Error message: Selected class file name 'Tweet.java' mapped to not java file type 'Auto-detect file type by content.' " I was able to resolve this by creating a file named something else, then renaming it 'Tweet', then going into a dialog accessible from the right-click menu that allowed me append '.java' to the file name and tell Android Studio to parse the file as a Java class.

+Spent way too long trying to figure out how to get the account names, user names, and timestamps to wrap while also not overlapping each other; I ended up putting them into a LinearLayout within the RelativeLayout

 ## Open-source libraries used